Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 Why Trade Emini Futures?

-- Equally easy to go Long or Short: You either buy or sell the current Emini contract, and there is no up-tick rule.
+- Equally easy to go Long or Short: You buy or sell the current Emini contract, and there is no up-tick rule.
 If you traded the SPY ETF, you would have to buy or sell different ETFs (Long: SPY or leveraged SSO; Short: SH or leveraged SDS).

 Over the years, I have traded almost every possible security: stocks, options, commodities, futures, forex, mutual funds, IPOs, ETFs, cryptos, etc. But a few years ago, I finally found what I consider to be the ideal trading vehicle – the S&P 500 Emini futures.
 I trade it exclusively now and haven’t looked back since.